 The Zay Collection includes several Kashmir shawls, some of these were purchased on auction from Kerry Taylor Auctions from the collection of Dr Joan Coleman.

-The Kashmir Shawl is an example of how the combination of high-quality natural fibres and fine craftsmanship can create a superior product that is exclusive to a specific region of the world.
+The Kashmir shawl is an example of how the combination of high-quality natural fibres and fine craftsmanship can create a superior product that is exclusive to a specific region of the world.
 Yet, when taken into, and adopted by other cultures it will adapt, change, and be reinvented into different styles and fashions particular to that part of the world.
 And so it will become a thread that connects, across cultures and across time.

 Understanding other cultures, traditions, fashions, and way of dress becomes a way to understand each other.
 This is why The Zay Initiative started this Dialogue on the Art of Arab fashion and why we invite you to join the conversation.
 More information on our other conversation and upcoming events can be found here.